Dr Kieren Hollingsworth

 (i) showing the unusual pathological mechanisms of limb girdle muscular dystrophy 2I on the heart, published in European Journal of Heart Failure (available here).

 (ii) the detection of subclinical differences in physically active and inactive women of different ages, published in Circulation: Cardiovascular Imaging (available here).

 (iii) the early detection of cardiac impairment in mitochondrial disease which cannot be detected by conventional ultrasound, published in European Journal of Cardiology, Cardiovascular Imaging (available here).

 I first trained in Magnetic Resonance Physics at the Department of Chemical Engineering, University of Cambridge under Dr Mike Johns, presenting a Ph.D. thesis entitled "Emulsion characterisation using magnetic resonance methods".

 As a result of this work, I developed an interest in applying magnetic resonance methods to problems of human disease.
 In January 2004 I took up a post-doctoral position at the Department of Radiology, University of Cambridge.

 In February 2006, I moved to the Newcastle Magnetic Resonance Centre to lead the development of MR physics method across a range of metabolic and genetic dieases, and collaborating with a large number of internationally-renowned clinical groups at the University.
-Since my appointment as a Senior Staff Scientisit in 2009, I have combined this with leading my own independent MR physics research, which will provide the next generation of quantitative MR methods for clinical research.
+With further appointments as a Senior Staff Scientist in 2009, Lecturer in 2012 and Senior Lecturer in 2016 I have combined this with leading my own independent MR physics research, which will provide the next generation of quantitative MR methods for clinical research.